Subscribe to stay updated

 Project management lets you map out a whole plan before you get started, so you can see the next steps and how they interact with one another.

 Things get magnified if you’re working with several clients, where you may need to create a strategy for each of them.
-In that case, project management software helps you plan for each client and opportunity.
+In that case, project management software and workspace documentation helps you plan for each client and opportunity.
 You can plan it separately and then the tasks get “mixed” on your to-do list as you respond to each need.

 Project management gives you a macro view and to-do lists help you focus on the micro.